 i2 1.535 0.125 9.05 0.000 0.000 90.000 90.000 0.000 0.000 0.000 ; F5

-Remark on pivots and relocation: sound-object “b” is displayed with its pivot shown as a complete arrow, unlike other sound-objects in this set which only have a red triangle.
+Note on pivots and relocation: sound-object "b" has its pivot shown as a full arrow, unlike other sound-objects in this set which only have a red triangle.
 This means that it is not relocatable.
-Relocation would be performed if these sound-objects had topological properties such as prohibiting the covering of their beginning/end, allowing truncation of beginning/end to a certain degree, breaking the tempo etc. A constraint-satisfaction algorithm is run on every production to produce a solution minimizing breaches of constraints.
-This is best illustrated by “-gr.koto3″ (read article).
+Relocation would be performed if these sound-objects had topological properties such as prohibiting the covering of their beginning/end, allowing truncation of beginning/end to a certain degree, breaking the tempo etc. A constraint-satisfaction algorithm is run on each production to produce a solution that minimises the number of constraints violated.
+This is best illustrated by "-gr.koto3" (read the article).

-Let us now look at a phrase containing “midiobject”, a sound-object with both a MIDI stream and a Csound score.
-The MIDI stream is ignored in the construction of the score.
-The time resolution (10 ms) also has no effect on the accuracy of timings in Csound scores.
+Let us now look at a phrase containing "midiobject", a sound-object with both a MIDI stream and a Csound score.
+The MIDI stream is ignored when constructing the score.
+The time resolution (10 ms) also has no effect on the accuracy of timings in the Csound score.

 b midiobject